How to manage a project in two simple questions

 I’ve read a few articles recently, that criticise - or at least question - agile delivery approaches.
 It's not like they're suggesting agile is a terrible idea.
 More that agile has become trapped in its own processes and smothered by orthodoxy.
 The very things that the Agile Manifesto set out to avoid.

-In The Failure of Agility, Andy Hunt talks about 'the joy of rules’.
+In The Failure of Agile, Andy Hunt talks about 'the joy of rules’.
 How, when you first start learning something, rules are brilliant.
 They help you master the basics.
 But agile is all about questioning and evolving rules within your team.
 If you aren't careful, the scaffolding that got you started strangles your growth.

 Rules are like a comfort blanket.
 They reassure you that you’re doing it right.
 If you stick to the rules and your project still goes wrong, it can’t be your fault.
 Can it?